VPN Review: Avira Phantom VPN

 Well-performing

-Free version offering 500 MB of data per month
+Free version with 500 MB of data per month

 Hasn't undergone an independent security audit